 As mentioned previously in our environmental policy, we believe there is a role for us to play in protecting the environment.
-The Company and the Investment Manager have set the following targets:
+The Company and the Investment Manager have set the following target:

-Target 3 To incorporate energy efficiency as one of the criteria for the procurement of office equipment (e.g. Grade 1 energy label) by 2022.
-Target 4 To consider the electricity conservation policy and measures adopted by the buildings as one of the selection criteria for new rental offices by 2025.
+Target 3 To consider the electricity conservation policy and measures adopted by the buildings as one of the selection criteria for new rental offices by 2025.